Table of Contents

 Final Thoughts on Website Uptime and Performance

 Now you have understood the importance of uptime, so take action.
 Initially check your current uptime status by a monitoring tool, review your hosting provider’s SLA, and ensure that your backup system is strong.
 In the digital world, your website reliability is the foundation of your reputation – Make it powerful.
+If you want to improve your website’s performance and SEO, tracking uptime and keeping it stable should be your top priority.

 Sources: